 Psychiatry Student Interest Group’s (PsychSIG) mission is to contribute to the overall mission of St. George’s University’s commitment to a diverse international education, while fostering intellectual curiosity, and addressing popular cultural disparities in the field of mental health by nurturing creativity and professionalism, with a focus on psychiatry.
 PsychSIG is committed to expanding knowledge within a multicultural, biological psychological, and social structure.

 Firstly, it exists to foster and sustain the students’ interest and involvement in neurosciences throughout their basic science and clinical years, with an endpoint of providing students with valuable knowledge in neurosciences and provide insights into medical and research careers within the domain of neurosciences.
 However, the organization is also intended for students of interests other than in neurosciences.

 Secondly, it is designed to provide knowledge, exposure, and valuable and enjoyable experiences from neuroscience-related activities to the local school kids and community.
 The goal is to stir interests in today’s young students and steer them toward scientific endeavors in the domain of neurosciences that will excite them and benefit humanity.

 STUDENT NATIONAL MEDICAL ASSOCIATION (SNMA)

-SNMA is the United States’ oldest and largest independent, student-run organization focused on the needs and concerns of medical students of color.
-Established in 1964 by medical students from Howard University School of Medicine and Meharry Medical College, the membership includes over 5000 medical students, pre-medical students, residents and physicians.
-The SNMA is committed to supporting current and future underrepresented minority medical students, addressing the needs of underserved communities, and increasing the number of clinically excellent, culturally competent and socially conscious physicians.
+Student National Medical Association (SNMA) is committed to supporting current and future underrepresented minority medical students, addressing the needs of underserved communities, and increasing the number of clinically excellent, culturally competent, and socially conscious physicians.

 WOMEN IN MEDICINE (WIM)